MicrosoftDocs/power-automate-docs/articles/teams/create-approval-from-teams-app.md

 ---
 title: Create an approval from the approvals app | Microsoft Docs
-description: Learn how to create an approval from a chat or channel.
+description: Learn how to create an approval from the approvals app in Teams.
 services: ''
 suite: flow
 documentationcenter: na